mus-format/mus-go/README.md

 Why did I create another [benchmarks](https://github.com/ymz-ncnk/go-serialization-benchmarks)?
 The existing [benchmarks](https://github.com/alecthomas/go_serialization_benchmarks)
-have some notable issues - try running them several times, and you'll likely get inconsistent results, making it difficult to determine which serializer is truly faster.
-That was one of the reasons, and basically I made them for my own use.
+have some notable issues - try running them several times, and you'll likely get inconsistent results, making it hard to determine which serializer is actually faster.
+That was one reason.
+But mainly, I created them for my own use.

 # How To
 With mus-go, to make a type serializable, you need to implement the [Serializer](./mus.go)